-- 1. The program must be approved by one of the following accrediting bodies: - Accreditation Council for Graduate Medical Education (ACGME) - The American Osteopathic Association - Commission on Dental Accreditation of the American Dental Association - Council of Podiatric Medicine Education of the American Podiatric Medical Association - Leads toward board certification by the American Board of Medical Specialties (ABMS) - 2.
+- Accreditation Council for Graduate Medical Education (ACGME) - American Osteopathic Association - Commission on Dental Accreditation of the American Dental Association - Council of Podiatric Medicine Education of the American Podiatric Medical Association - 2.
 The program may count towards certification of the resident in a specialty or subspecialty listed in the current edition (at the time of the audit review) of the Directory of Graduate Medical Education Programs (published by the American Medical Association) or the Annual Report and Reference Handbook (published by the ABMS).